Why use this type of filter?

 According to the same Consumer Reports article, the purifying power of pitcher filters varies widely—the most of any type of filter on this list—so buyer beware!

-As far as the well-known brands go, however, you can feel fairly confident that a pitcher filter will improve water flavor, remove odors, and protect you from a certain level of irritants and pollutants.
-Most pitchers and bottles use carbon/charcoal filtration, which according to Healthline, works through adsorption.
+As far as the well-known brands go, you can feel confident that a pitcher filter will improve water flavor, remove odors, and protect you from a certain level of irritants and pollutants.
+Most pitchers and bottles use carbon/charcoal filtration, which works through adsorption.
 This means that contaminants are naturally bound to the surface area of the carbon as water passes through the filter.

-Most carbon filters do not filter for bacteria, viruses, or lead, but they should be good for chlorine and some metals.
+Most carbon filters are only able to capture organic (carbon-based) chemical contaminants and do not filter for bacteria or viruses.
+But they should be effective at filtering chlorine and most metals.